Qatar Airways Buys 25% Stake In Virgin Australia: Genius & Sneaky

-Qatar Airways to invest in Virgin Australia
+Qatar Airways’ investment in Virgin Australia approved

 Qatar Airways is buying a stake in Virgin Australia

 As you’d expect, this investment is largely about building closer ties between the two airlines.
 The two airlines argue that a strategic relationship will drive increased competition in Australian aviation, and will ensure Australian consumers have access to better value airfare and greater choice.
-This is also intended to serve as a cornerstore investment ahead of any anticipated return of Virgin Australia into public ownership.
+This is also intended to serve as a cornerstone investment ahead of any anticipated return of Virgin Australia into public ownership.

 Qatar Airways and Virgin Australia have had a partnership since 2022, including a codeshare agreement, reciprocal loyalty benefits, and more.
 On the surface, people might be confused by this partnership.
 Qatar Airways and Qantas both belong to oneworld, so you’d think that the two airlines would have close cooperation.
 Well, that’s very not much the case, despite their shared alliance membership: